-The AM/FM select control works in radio, tape and CD modes (if equipped).
-Press the AM or FM control to enter into radio mode.
+The AM/FM select control works in radio mode.
+Press the AM or FM control to enter radio mode.

 AM/FM select in radio mode

 This control allows you to select AM or FM frequency bands.
 Press the control to switch between AM, FM1 or FM2 memory preset stations.